yamadivya/ecommerce-lakehouse-databricks/README.md

 ---

 ##  SCD Type 2 — Customer Profile History
+Standalone notebook demonstrating SCD Type 2 pattern.
+In production, this would be integrated into the daily pipeline to process real customer profile changes.
 Tracks full history of customer location changes over time.

 | Table | Description |